build-on-aws/content/tutorials/fourier-iot/index.md

 ![Draw of Fourier](./images/processing1.jpg)

-We are not explaining this code here, we just want that just a few lines of code can generate a beautiful image like this.
+We won't break down this code here; I just want to show how a few lines of code can generate a beautiful image like this.

 ```java
 float[][] distances;